cgalab/wevo/README.md

 `wevo` is currently an experimental prototype implementation.
 It computes the multiplicatively weighted Voronoi diagram of a given point set.
 Example input files can be found in the `inputs` folder.

 ## Build
 The easiest way to build `wevo` is by using the corresponding `CMakeLists.txt` file.
 If you also want to use the built-in view then don't forget to build `wevo` with the `BUILD_VIEW` option.
+To run some examples, execute the `run_examples.sh` script that is situated in the `build` directory.

 ## Command Line Options
 `wevo` currently supports the following command line options: